Raphael De Paola

 One of the ultimate, and most curious, consequences of the contemporary philosophic drive to restrict the world only to its quantifiable aspects is the “many-worlds interpretation” of quantum mechanics (MWI).
 While the mathematical quantum theory allows us to say that, out of many possibilities given by the equations, only one outcome happens in the real world, MWI states that all possibilities occur.
 But to the question How is it possible that all possibilities occur if we witness just one? the MWI advocate simply responds: all of them happen, each one in a different world.
 But if only the quantifiable can be said to be “real,” it turns out that everything, properly quantified, “has reality.”
 The reductio ad absurdum of MWI leads us to what Wolfgang Smith says about “quantum paradox” — to wit, that it is “Nature’s way of repudiating a spurious philosophy.”
 In truth the subject matter of quantum physics — that which it studies and its equations track down — does not constitute a concrete “thing,” i.e., something which is composed of both matter and substantial form.
 Rather, mathematical physics abstracts quantities from concrete beings which are, fundamentally, hylomorphic substances, and studies these quantitative aspects alone.
 What quantum physics studies is real, but it is not concrete — in the world, but not the world.
 The solutions of quantum theory would completely coincide with the world if the world was made only of quantity.
 And here is the basic mistake the MWI: to abandon the concrete world in which we live, to forsake all its non-quantitative aspects, and create by a fiat of the pen an infinity of bizarre worlds.
 You wanted to study only quantities?
 Well, now you have plenty of them.

 Raphael De Paola is a physicist from Rio de Janeiro, where he teaches at the Pontifical Catholic University (PUC-Rio).
 After taking his doctorate in theoretical physics in 2000, he subsequently turned to philosophy.
-Having long recognized the decisiveness of Wolfgang Smith’s ontological resolution to the quantum reality problem, and the urgency of its need to be as widely disseminated as possible, he took it upon himself to translate The Quantum Enigma into Portuguese in 2011—a book which, in his estimation, might very well have been entitled “The Solution of the Quantum Enigma.”
+Having long recognized the decisiveness of Wolfgang Smith’s ontological resolution to the quantum reality problem, and the urgency of its need to be as widely disseminated as possible, he took it upon himself to translate The Quantum Enigma into Portuguese in 2011—a book which, in his estimation, might very well have been entitled “The Solution to the Quantum Enigma.”